 What is Project Achievement?

 4-H Project Achievement is a cornerstone in the Georgia 4-H program.
 Students select a topic of interest and prepare a demonstration including visuals.
 As students progress the competition also includes a portfolio of yearly activities.
 Fifth grade students present as a part of in school 4-H programs and also have the opportunity to attend district competition.
-Older youth attend a weekend competition at Rock Eagle.
+7th-12th Graders attend a weekend competition at Rock Eagle where they can progress to the state level.

 You can learn more about 4-H Project Achievement and access resources to assist your child with this program on the Georgia 4-H website.